Social and Emotional Mental Health

 - Frustration, anger and verbal and physical threats / aggression

 Recent figures estimate that around 150,000 children in mainstream and special schools are suffering from SEMH.

 SEMH does not have to be a lifelong condition.
 With appropriate support children and young people can move forward and live successful lives.

 SEMH difficulties can result from a range of medical and environmental circumstances, often from very early childhood but can develop at any time.
 It is important to recognise a child's difficulties and help them to deal with them as soon as possible.
 Please feel free to share any concerns you feel relevent to your child's well being.
 At Guston we believe a happy child is a child that can learn and grow and develop to their full potential.

-Support for Children and Parents
+Mental Health Support for Children and Parents

 Kent's mental health support services are provided by North East London NHS Foundation Trust (NELFT).
 Where appropriate the school and parents can refer directly for mental health support to CYPMHS,(Children and Young People's Mental Health Service).
 Kent CYPMHS provides emotional wellbeing and mental health advice and support for young people and their families across Kent through

 - Online self–help

 - Sign-posting to other organisations

 - Crisis support